Alexanderyoungblood/grbl/README.md

 Grbl is an open-source project and fueled by the free-time of our intrepid administrators and altruistic users.
 If you'd like to donate, all proceeds will be used to help fund supporting hardware and testing equipment.
 Thank you!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CUGXJHXA36BYW)

+# V-CNC Router

+## Definitions

+  **Envelope:**
+  This is the area in which the router can operate, without catastrophic failure.
+If we have a cutting surface of 8' by 4', and we have a sled with vertical borders of 6" and horizontal borders of 4" around the router bit, then we have an envelope of (8' - (6"*2)) by (4' - (4"*2)) or 7' by 3'4".
+Typically you would use limit switches to define your envelope, but...
+I'm broke, so we’re using soft limits.
+This is not to be confused with the working area.

+  **Straight Line Subdivision:**
+  Because we are translating the coordinates in GRBL after they have been parsed from the GCode and before they have been converted into a series of step and dir pulses to be interpreted by the motor drivers, GCode specifying long straight traversals will, in most cases, result in deformation of the intended line.
+  Specifically, this is due to the fact that the step and dir pulses to traverse between two points are still being generated under the assumption that we are in cartesian space.
+Suppose we want to get between two points.
+We send GCode to GRBL.
+GRBL parses it and stores the x & y coordinates in memory.
+Before GRBL sends that GCode off to be converted into step and dir pulses, we translate x & y into the suspender lengths for motors A & B. But in order to traverse between one set of suspender lengths to the next, the generated step and dir pulses will only guarantee a linear traversal in cartesian space, not polar.
+So, to compensate we subdivide all straight lines such that any deformation occurs at a negligible resolution.
+We will likely subdivide these straight lines when creating the model, so the GCode renderer doesn't have to do this subdivision, and can remain lean.

+## MVP-1 Features

+**Cartesian-to-Polar Translation:**
+  - motor A will be on the left, motor B will be on the right
+  - suspender A will shorten with CCW rotation of motor A; suspender B will shorten with CW rotation of motor B.
+  - horizontal distance between motors will be set in defaults_v_mill.h
+  - horizontal distance between motors can be reset during operation through the $28 variable
+  - vertical distance between motors will be set in defaults_v_mill.h
+  - vertical distance (from motors to bottom of envelope, will be set through the $29 variable

+**Envelope:**
+  - machine zero, or starting position will be at the bottom center of the envelope
+  - envelope zero (AKA work zero, or home position) will be set by jogging from machine zero to the desired work zero, and setting global offset to x0y0z0 with G92 command
+  - envelope dimensions offsets will be set with soft limits, through defaults_v_mill.h
+  - soft limits are enabled through defaults_v_mill.h

+**Coord Reporting:**
+  - report x and y coords of MPOS and WPOS
+  - report length of suspenders A and B as ASLE and BSLE

+**Straight Line Subdivision:**
+  - will be done through the modeling software

+**Steps/mm:**
+  - user has to calculate this manually

+**Homing Routine:**
+  - none